 But it should be seen as an investment and value-added service for a FinTech’s clients.
 That’s why we've joined UK Finance to engage in the industry dialogue so that we had the right connections with other banks to support the process outlined above.

-It seems too obvious, but consumers need to be better aware and prepared.
-The industry campaigns like Take Five or the National Phish and Chip day are aimed at raising public awareness of fraud, while banks have been putting ‘stop and think’ anti-fraud slogans all over their online banking.4.
-Confirmation of Payee
+It seems obvious, but we all need to be better aware and prepared.
+The industry campaigns like Take Five or the National Phish and Chip day are aimed at raising public awareness of fraud, while banks have been putting ‘stop and think’ anti-fraud slogans all over their online banking.

 And the payments infrastructure needs to be better understood as we transition away from hard, physical movement of value towards the digital future.
 We should all also remember that a £500 payment online is the same as handing £500 in cash to someone on the street.
 It warrants a bit of thought, and requires the right level of trust to be in place before you do it.